GR5 Starting Points on the Lake Geneva (Lac Leman) south

 on the map in red, and then followed this south to the Dent d'Oche,

-the road through Bernex to La Fétiuère, and then climb
+the road through Bernex to La Fétiuère (the typical day-hike starting point from the road), and then climb

 use the trail from La Fétiuère.